-The Standards give students and prospective students with disability the right to education and training opportunities on the same basis as students without a disability.
+The DSE give students and prospective students with disability the right to education and training opportunities on the same basis as students without a disability.
 This includes the right to comparable access, services and facilities, and the right to participate in education and training without discrimination.
 Education providers have an obligation to make changes to reasonably accommodate the needs of students with disability.

 Schools may be required to make reasonable adjustments to enable students with disability to access and participate in education on the same basis as their peers.

 The Education (General Provisions) Act, 2006 sets out the entitlement of all Queensland children and young people to universal access to high quality state education that will help maximise his or her educational potential and enable him or her to become an informed effective member of his or her community.

 The Queensland Disability Services Act 2006 has measures to safeguard the rights and safety of people with disability, and combines with existing systems to improve the quality of services they receive.

 The legislation encourages all Queenslanders to promote inclusive principles within their own communities.
 People with disability have the right to equal access to services available to other members of the Queensland community.
 The service delivery principles encourage service providers to consider the needs of people with disability when they design and deliver services.

 The department's Disability Service Plan 2014-2016 supports the ambitious and challenging vision of a Queensland that is inclusive and enables people with a disability to lead valued and fulfilling lives.